Trump says North Korean leader is sending him a letter, summit meetings productive

 Breaking News Emails

-Secretary of State Mike Pompeo dined with a senior North Korean official on Wednesday night in New York City in hopes of salvaging the talks that Trump called off last week.
-The pair ate "American beef," according to Pompeo.
+"We've made real progress in the last 72 hours," Secretary of State Mike Pompeo told reporters on Thursday afternoon of ongoing talks in New York, Singapore and the Korean Demilitarized Zone on a potential summit between Kim and Trump.

-Trump said Thursday morning that "we're doing very well" in the ongoing summit negotiations even as the outcome remains uncertain.
+Pompeo, who dined with a senior North Korean official, Gen. Kim Yong Chol, on Wednesday night in New York City and met with him again on Thursday, said negotiations centered around creating "a place where we think there can be real progress made by the two of them meeting."

-Last week, North Korea threatened a nuclear showdown and called Vice President Mike Pence a "dummy."
-Citing North Korea's blistering rhetoric, the president pulled out of the planned June 12 talks and also threatened military action.
+Trump said Thursday morning that "we're doing very well" in the ongoing summit talks even as the outcome remains uncertain.

-"I've spoken to (Defense Secretary) General Mattis and the Joint Chiefs of Staff and our military, which is by far the most powerful anywhere in the world that has been greatly enhanced recently, as you all know, is ready if necessary," he said in a a letter addressed to Kim.
+Last week, North Korea called Vice President Mike Pence a "dummy."
+Trump pulled out of the planned June 12 talks and said the U.S military stood ready to respond to any potential North Korean provocations.

-While talks have resumed, it remains unclear whether the U.S. still aims to secure a complete and irreversible denuclearization as Pompeo said yesterday, or would accept a phase-out plan of the regime's nuclear arms as Trump indicated last week.
+While talks have resumed, and Pompeo said Thursday that the U.S.'s aim was "complete, verifiable, and irreversible denuclearization of the Korean Peninsula," it's unclear if the administration will accept a phase-out of the regime's nuclear arms as Trump indicated last week.

-Trump also said Thursday did not know what would be in the letter from Kim.
+Pompeo repeatedly stressed the "historic" nature of a potential agreement between the two countries, but he also expressed caution.

-“I think it will be very positive, I think it'll be very positive, the meetings have been very positive.
-We'll see what happens.
-It's a process.
-It's all a process.
-We'll see and hopefully we'll have a meeting on the 12th,” Trump said.
-“I want it to be meaningful.
-It doesn't mean it gets all done at one meeting, maybe you have to have a second or a third, and maybe we'll have none.”
+"Make no mistake about it, President Trump and this administration completely understands how hard this problem is," he said.